Ooonana/Guide-to-installing-android-on-kindle/README.md

 Instructions

-I am gonna assume the device is pw3, so the file name should be kpw3.20230303.zip
+I am gonna assume the device is pw3, so the file name should be kpw3.20230303.zip (For easier explanation)

 ## 1.Preparing